Asipitatheanalyst/Recovery-Officer-Recruitment-System/README.md

 | No central tracker | No visibility into pipeline status |
 | No audit trail | No record of who was contacted or when |

-With **164 applicants** across multiple states, doing this manually would have taken an estimated **[X] hours of admin time**.
+With **176 applicants** across 8 states, doing this manually would have taken an estimated **10+ hours of admin time**.
 The system reduced that to under 30 minutes of total human effort.

 ---